 Who’s with me in fighting the holiday blues by dreaming about Greek destinations for family holidays?
 Because it’s that time of year again: Christmas.
 If you are anything like me, you are not excited at the prospect of this holiday hanging over you.
 Let’s face it, Santa Claus is a just lazy old man who gets all the credit for parents’ efforts!.
-Other than that, the endless festive cooking (and cleaning), the ongoing pretence to be jolly… etc!
+Other than that, the endless festive cooking (and cleaning), the ongoing pretense to be jolly… etc!
 I could go on but I will make a decision to stop myself right about here and get back on track.
 So, let’s dream about Greek destinations for family holidays.

 This article may have affiliate links to products and services that I use.
 If you make a purchase through these links, it might earn me a small commission at no extra cost to you.